Mjz86/C_colon/mcc.md

 also , using `abi=` on a member doesn't change the members real type and hash , and even if in some cases it  does, its still possible  to `unsafe(abi-cast)` the hash to the original type's hash ( variable definition having the type be type1 `abi=(abiof(type2))` or at most an unsafe `reinterpret_cast` known as pointer-cast or a bit cast)

- there's also an optimization i call hash Ellison,  under the as if rule ( as if the hash was calculated even if the calculation didn't happen) , note that the visibles symbols in the binary are  all fixed size 256bit backend hashes
+ there's also an optimization i call hash Ellison,  under the as if rule ( as if the hash was calculated even if the calculation didn't happen) , note that the visible symbols in the binary are  all fixed size 256bit backend hashes

-also for common graphs where the dependancy chain of the abi can be resolved without using max evaluation,  the compiler gives the heuristically best point in the cycle to do the breaking , also patterns prone to hit the max evaluation ( doing a complex calculation to get the value of `abi=`) generate a warning.
+also for common graphs where the dependency  chain of the ABI can be resolved without using max evaluation,  the compiler gives the heuristically best point in the cycle to do the breaking , also patterns prone to hit the max evaluation ( doing a complex calculation to get the value of `abi=`) generate a warning.

  * as a gist :